Part of the key to the flag's survival is its construction from "unweighted silk." According to RareFlags.com:

 Thank goodness the dishonest practice of weighting hadn't begun when this flag was made!

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
-Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.
+Its ten companies formed near the frontier, from the Cumberland Gap to Pittsburgh.

-© 2015-2018 Gabriel Neville
+© 2015-2022 Gabriel Neville